aaronblythe/aaronblythe.github.io/sport.md

 ## Martial Arts (Flexibility)

-Aaron Blythe is a **Certified Taekwondo Instructor** at Tiger Rock Taekwondo since January 2024.
-Aaron Blythe will also achieved **Black Belt** status in 2025.
+Aaron Blythe is a **Certified Taekwondo Instructor** at Tiger-Rock Taekwondo since January 2024.

+Aaron will also achieved **Black Belt** status in 2025.

+He has also won 6 medals at the National Tiger-Rock Taekwondo Tournaments (3 in 2023 and 3 in 2024)

 ## Biking/Running (Cardio Fitness)